-Action Number / Name Completed Ongoing Not Started Still Relevant Included in Updated Action Plan (New #) 'Future Mitigati on Actions' from Sing gle-Jurisdiction Pla an Building Assessment Perform appropriate seismic and fire safety analysis based on current and future use for all City-owned facilities and structures.
-X MLT-2 Strengthen and/or Replace City Buildings Strengthen and/or replace City-owned buildings in the identified prioritized order as funding is available. Х MLT-2
+Completed Ongoing Not Started Still Relevant Included in Updated Action Plan (New #) 'Future Mitigati on Actions' from Sing gle-Jurisdiction Pla in Building Assessment Perform appropriate seismic and fire safety analysis based on current and future use for all City-owned facilities and structures. Х MLT-2 Strengthen and/or Replace City Buildings Strengthen and/or replace City-owned buildings in the identified prioritized order as funding is available. Х MLT-2